-When visualizing flow on normal boundary surfaces the direction of the flow generally coincides with the surface itself.
+When visualizing flow on normal boundary surfaces like the ring in Figure 5 bottom, right, the direction of the flow generally coincides with the surface itself.
 As the flow approaches the boundary, it is not allowed to pass through and is pushed in a tangential direction, i.e., it can be described as surface aligned flow.
 However, in the case of isosurfaces this is no longer true.
 The flow at an isosurface can sometimes exhibit a strong flow that is normal to the surface, e.g., cross-surface flow.
-The same also holds true for the case of arbitrary clipping geometries.
-Simply advecting texture properties according to the vector field projected onto the isosurface could be considered misleading.
+The same also holds true for the case of arbitrary clipping geometries such as those used by Rezk-Salama et al. [11] Simply advecting texture properties according to the vector field projected onto the isosurface could be considered misleading.
 Is there a way in which this cross-surface component of the flow can be incorporated into the result visualization?